albi-3/healthtracker/README.md

             }
         }

-        function getCauses(bmi) {
+        function getCausesAndEffects(bmi) {
-            // Add your logic to determine causes based on BMI
+            var causes = '';
+            var effects = '';

-            // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
+            if (bmi < 18.5) {
-                return 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
-Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.
-It\'s essential to address the root cause and work with healthcare professionals, such as a doctor or nutritionist, to develop a healthy plan for weight management. <a id="moreDetailsLink" href="https://www.medicalnewstoday.com/articles/321612" target="_blank">More details</a>';
+                causes = 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
+Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.';
             } else if (bmi >= 25 && bmi <= 29.9) {
-                return 'Possible causes of overweight include excess calorie intake, lack of physical activity,genetic factors low-nutrient meals, sedentary lifestyles and environmental effects such as easy availability to unhealthy foods all contribute to this imbalance. <a id="moreDetailsLink" href="https://www.cdc.gov/obesity/basics/causes.html" target="_blank">More details</a>';
+                causes = 'Possible causes of overweight include excess calorie intake, lack of physical activity, genetic factors, low-nutrient meals, sedentary lifestyles, and environmental effects such as easy availability of unhealthy foods.';
             } else if (bmi > 29.9) {
-                return 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.Emotional eating and other psychological issues might also play a role. <a id="moreDetailsLink" href="https://www.mayoclinic.org/diseases-conditions/obesity/symptoms-causes/syc-20375742" target="_blank">More details</a>';
+                causes = 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.
+Emotional eating and other psychological issues might also play a role.';
-            } else {
-                return ''; // Return empty string for normal weight }
             }

+            return { causes, effects };
+        }

         function updateBMIMeter(bmi) {
-            // Calculate the position of the arrow based on the BMI value var arrowPosition = (bmi - 18.5) / (29.9 - 18.5) * 100;
+            // Calculate the position of the arrow based on the BMI value var arrowPosition = Math.min(Math.max((bmi - 18.5) / (29.9 - 18.5) * 100, 0), 100);

             // Update the arrow position
             document.getElementById('meterArrow').style.left = arrowPosition + '%';